Federal Student Loan Forgiveness FAQ

 The income limits refer specifically to your adjusted gross income from either 2020 or 2021, but not 2022.

 Probably.
-For some people, forgiveness should be automatic.
+For some people, student loan forgiveness should be automatic.
 If you are enrolled in an income driven repayment plan and you have recently certified your income then your loan servicer and the Department of Education should have everything they need.

 If you are not in an income driven repayment plan you will almost certainly have to apply.
 There is no application currently available, the Department of Education is working to set up an application process before the end of the year.